-&lt;sup>32 Daniel P. Greene, "Dripping Springs, TX."
+31 Daniel P. Greene, "Dripping Springs, TX."
 Handbook of Texas online.

 The Dripping Springs Downtown Historic District contains the largest concentration of intact historic resources in the city of Dripping Springs.
-With its use of native rock, its narrow, tree-shaded bridge over Spring Branch, its mature trees and natural landscaping, the Dripping Springs Historic District conveys a strong sense of the type of small agricultural hubs of the late-19th and early 20th centuries that were once common throughout central Texas.
 Closely associated with the pioneer settlement of Hays County, the district is nominated to the National Register of Historic Places under Criterion A in the area of Community Planning and Development as a good example of the growth of a pioneer settlement to a regional agricultural hub in Hays County, as well as for Mercer Street's role in the original town plat and its development as the community's main street.
 In addition, the district is nominated under Criterion C in the area of Architecture for its broad use of native stone as the principal building material across all types of buildings and structures.
 The skill and craftsmanship invested in district resources are evident in their age, beauty, and excellent condition.
-The Dripping Springs Downtown Historic District is nominated to the National Register of Historic District is nominated to the National Register of Historic District of the store of significance.
+The Dripping Springs Downtown Historic District is nominated to the National Register of Historic Places at the local level of significance.